 - double vision

 The frame needs to be adjusted before the optician makes the centration for your progressives.
-This is when an iPad is used to make a photo from you or you are standing in front of a measurement device that makes a photo or video from you to check where your eyes are behind the frame.
-So if the frame is sitting askew in the beginning everything afterward can not fit perfect.
+This is when an iPad is used to make a photo of you or you are standing in front of a measurement device that makes a photo or video from you to check where your eyes are behind the frame.
+So if the frame is sitting askew in the beginning everything afterward can not fit perfectly.

 In the next part of the article, we will discuss problems with your progressive glasses that may arise if they are already made and they just sit poorly in your face.